 Note: this will essentially remove all local commits.

-To merge in a change you will need:
+To merge in an existing fix from main you will need:

 Update the 8.x branch:

-If cherry picking multiple commits be sure to pick them in the same order as they were applied on the master branch.
+If cherry picking multiple commits be sure to pick them in the same order as they were applied on the main branch.

 Do the complete maven cycle of: clean, build, createRelease

-If the change works all is well push changes:
+If the change works all is well push changes and open a pull request against the stable branch.

 If not back out the change ... and (re)open a Jira bug about it.: